-One option could be to use some of the funds in the cash value component of your policy for paying the premium.
+One option could be to use the cash value your policy for paying the premium.
 Even though doing this may reduce the amount of savings in the plan, it could also keep the amount of death benefit that your loved ones would need intact.
 (Note that this option may only be used on cash value life insurance policies.)

-Before you lower your face value of the plan, you’ll need to determine what your life insurance needs are and how much coverage your family will need.
 There are several different categories that you should account for when calculating your life insurance needs.
-Lower your coverage amount is an excellent way to save money, but not having enough coverage could leave you family with a massive amount of left over bills.
+Lower your coverage amount is an excellent way to save money, but not having enough coverage could leave you family with a massive amount of leftover bills.

 For those who are younger and in relatively good health, another possibility could be to convert from a permanent policy to term coverage.
 Doing so could actually provide you with even more death benefit for less premium.
 But if your health isn’t the best, you can still get the best no exam life insurance that is available to you.

-If you go this route, however, be careful that you have your new coverage in place prior to cancelling your current coverage.
+If you go this route, however, be careful that you have your new coverage in place before canceling your current coverage.
 You don’t want to run the risk of being without any coverage at all should an unfortunate circumstance occur in the interim.

-If you’re wanting to get the most affordable life insurance, a term insurance policy can save you thousands of dollars every year on your life insurance.
-In fact, in most cases a term insurance plan will be around half the price of a whole insurance policy.
+A term insurance policy can save you thousands of dollars every year on your life insurance.
+In fact, in most cases, a term insurance plan will be around half the price of a whole insurance policy.

 Certainly, depending on a group plan through an employer is another viable alternative – but only in the vein that it is a temporary form of coverage that will typically end when your employment terminates.
 Life insurance through an employer is a great way to get life insurance coverage if you plan on being there until you retire.
 Just because you have insurance through an employer doesn’t mean that you should cancel your private insurance plan.